TheRemjx01/ng-nguyen-blog/lib/md/kaizen-achiev.md

 - **The8days.vn**:
-- Successfully build and launch within 12 weeks.
+- Successfully built and launched within 12 weeks.
-- A project of 8days Company - a company of Hanwha Corp - Korea.
 - An ERP solution in the HORECA industry that widely use in the canteen, restaurants in Bac Ninh industry park
 - We provide the entire software solution and deployment from the design phase to the production launching that includes:
     - Cloud Base Solution in AWS